Skip to content

 Boot scripts

-There are two types of scripts in APatch depending on their mode of operation: post-fs-data mode and late_start service mode.
+In APatch, scripts are divided into two types based on their running mode: post-fs-data mode and late_start service mode.

 • post-fs-data mode

 • This stage is BLOCKING.
-The boot process is paused before execution is done, or 10 seconds have passed.
+The boot process is paused before execution is done or after 10 seconds.

 • Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.